 - Honoring prior experience and skills

 - Increasing voice and choice

-- Increasing focus on the Kirkwood Faculty Competencies
+- Increasing focus on the twelve Kirkwood Faculty Competencies

-In February, the Design Team (KCELT, L&D, and educational consultant, Jim Stephens) began building a prototype of the MTE Framework.
-This framework puts the new faculty member in the center of a system that supports self-paced modules focused on the Kirkwood Faculty Competencies and assists with building their professional network while supporting the college mission and values.
+In February, the Design Team (KCELT, L&D, and educational consultant, Jim Stephens) began building a prototype of the MTP Framework.
+This framework puts the new faculty member in the center of a system that supports self-paced modules focused on the Kirkwood Faculty Competencies and assists with building their professional network.

 Share with Us: How do you personalize learning in your classroom?